ellablac/C-Sharp-Code/README.md

-# Java-Code
+# C-sharp code
-Miscellaneous Java projects.
+Miscellaneous C-sharp projects.

-This repository is for showing some of my java code
+This repository is for showing some of my c-sharp code